DASPRiD/jsonapi-deserialize-rs/README.md

 camel-cased.
 You can change this behavior with the `rename_all` attribute, similar to Serde.
 You can choose between `camel_case`, `pascal_case` and `snake_case`.

-Additionally you can also rename individual fields with the `rename` attribute.
+Additionally, you can also rename individual fields with the `rename` attribute.

 ### Relationships